 It must have been the only thing I spoke about to my clients at Regus (my managing day job) because one morning, a client came up to me with a handful of papers and placed them on my desk.
 They were enrollment forms for fitness institutions.
 She told me, with my love for training and my passion for people (and personal development) I was in the wrong industry.

 She had planted to seed and one month later I quit my job.
 Six years later, I am in love with this industry more than ever.

 Needless to say, I never went to uni, but I did find my love and passion for the gym and my career as a personal trainer.
 It’s funny looking back and seeing all the changes I made and I am so glad I did, even though I can hardly walk in a pair of heels now, I just deadlifted 135kg and am always striving for more.

 The gym allows me to be what I want; it gives me a place to work on myself without the bullshit.
 It has built me up not only physically but has allowed me to see how much emotional strength I have.
 It’s hard to pick yourself up when you have been kicked to the ground over and over again but when I walk up to that barbell, its me against the iron, nothing else stands in my way.

 Training for me is more than just washboard abs, It has empowered and strengthen my soul beyond measure.
 And I am privileged to be able to work with people at this level.

-This is why I love my career, and this is why I love working at Enterprise.
-My amazing Mentor Mark allows me to be 100% me and I give my clients the open floor to be 100% themselves.
+This is why I love Enterprise.
+My amazing Mentor Mark allows me to be 100% me.
 People need space and freedom to grow and what better place to do this in an environment as encouraging and supportive as Enterprise.